ogc1231/sample-pad/README.md

     - Add a feature to allow midi files to be created to save ideas and also record ideas

 - Backing tracks
-    - Add a feature to upload music/backing tracks so users can tap out drum beat the their musical creations.
+    - Add a feature to upload music/backing tracks so users can tap out a drum beat to their musical creations.

 ## Tools & Technologies Used